jpthiele/dealii-Wiki/Eclipse.md

 Go to Run->Run Configurations.
 Select Parallel Application and click on "New lauch configuration"(PICTURE).
 Specify your MPI version from drop-down list and select Local in connection type.
 You will be asked to confirm connection to local system, click Yes.(PICTURE) Now there will be some other option available: (PICTURE)
 Go to applications and specify executable in "Application program".
 Click "Apply".
 Now you can test your configuration by pressing "Run", or just click "Close".
 New run configuration will appear in drop-down menu near Run button at the top of a screen.

 If you run configuration is working, you can set up debugger.
 Go to Run->Debug Configurations.
 In Parallel Applications will be your run configuration.
 Now you only have to set SDM executable path - go to Debugger tab.(PICTURE) If you have installed SDM with custom prefix, specify path to SDM.
-Number of MPI processes can be increased in Resources tab.
+The number of MPI processes can be increased in the Resources tab.

-## Debugging parallel program
+## Debugging a parallel program

-From drop-down list near bug icon select your debug configuration.
+From the drop-down list near bug, icon selects your debug configuration.
 You will be asked to confirm opening Parallel Debug perspective, click yes.
 The following view will appear: (PICTURE)

-The main difference between default Eclipse debugger is "Parallel Debug" tab.
-The diamonds represents processes, green means that process is running, yellow - suspended, red -terminated.
+The main difference between the default Eclipse debugger is "Parallel Debug" tab.
+The diamonds represent processes, green means that the process is running, yellow - suspended, red -terminated.
 You can select one process by double click.
-Black square indicates if process is selected, only selected processes are displayed in "Debug" tab.
-From Debug tab you can debug each process like serial one, you can also suspend group of processes in "Parallel Debug" tab.
+The black square indicates if process is selected, only selected processes are displayed in "Debug" tab.
+From Debug tab you can debug each process like serial one, you can also suspend a group of processes in "Parallel Debug" tab.

 More informations can be found in PTP help and tutorials.